- IRQL_UNEXPECTED_VALUE is a Blue Screen of Death error that will restart your PC in order to prevent damage.

 - Press Windows Key + I to open the Settings app.

-- When Settings app opens, navigate to Update & Security section.
+- When Settings app opens, navigate to the Update & Security section.

 - Now click Check for updates.